OperationalDev/operationaldev.com/content/post/welcome.md

 draft: false
 ---

 Welcome to operationaldev.com!
 For the longest time I've wanted to create a blog but in the words of Top Gear, I've been ambitious but rubbish.
 Hopefully this attempt will go better.
-Also this time I've got a little help from Steve.
+Also this time I've got a little help from my good friend Steve.

-By day, I’m an engineer tasked with automating infrastructure builds and deployments as well as building tooling to the lives of others easier.
+By day, I’m an engineer tasked with automating infrastructure builds and deployments as well as building tooling to make the lives of others easier (Ed: And sharing your winnng personality of course).
 By night, I’m an engineer trying to learn more about automating and building stuff.
+Kinda lucky in that sense that my day job is also something I really enjoy doing.

-Along with the tooling and platforms I've built and run, I’ve also written a bunch of chef cookbooks (Ed: written: 50+, published/open sourced: 0) and a few terraform modules which I will hopefully be open sourcing and making available for others to use and learn from.
+Every so often, we will be posting about various technologies we use and how we use them.
+These will range from Config Management/Infrastructure tools like Chef and Terraform to hosting platforms like Kubernetes and Openstack.

 Bob